jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 #### Add Trigger

 A *trigger* will enable us to run a function when something occurs in the database.
-We want it to trigger our "toTTN" function when a document in the *deviceTwins* collection is changed:
+We want it to run our "toTTN" function when a document in the *deviceTwins* collection is changed:

 [![Create Trigger]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateTrigger.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateTrigger.png)